 As mentioned Norman was a Victorian but after attending school and growing up in the “Valley” (The Western District) worked on various sheep stations throughout Victoria.
 In 1897 he came to Western Australia where he taught in the “State System” for four years.
 He taught at both the Leederville School in Perth and at Toodyay some 100 kilometers east of Perth

 In 1903 Norman married Marjorie Hanlon in Geraldton following which they managed Kockatea Station owned by Copley Bros. in the Mullewa district for a further eight years.
 They then purchased their own property at Tenindewa, which they named “Kaburnie” and ran it for the next twelve years.
 In 1919 Norman’s father died and they then returned to the Victoria Valley with their children Adelia, Peter, Horace, Charles and Edith.

 The property at Tenindewa was sold to a district “legend” Alexander Petroff who became the focus of the district’s most intriguing mysteries in which he simply, disappeared, leaving a pregnant wife, children and the farm, never to be seen or heard of again.
-By way of explanation it was feasible, given he was truly a refugee from the turmoil of the Russian Revolution, that the speculation amongst residents and relatives is that he succumbed to politically inspired foul play could in fact be true.
+By way of explanation it was feasible, given he was truly a refugee from the turmoil of the Russian Revolution, and given the speculation amongst residents and relatives, is that he succumbed to politically inspired foul play.
 Further to this there was also some evidence that he was closely related to Nicholas (Romanov) the second who was the last Czar of Russia and who perished along with his entire family at the hands of the Bolsheviks.